 In 1970, the average first-time mom was 21.4 years old.
 By 2013, that age was 26.
 It continues to rise, based on health and socio-economic factors.
 That means more women than ever are searching for reliable contraceptive methods that fit their current lifestyle and preserve their privilege of parenting in the future.
-Katy, TX gynecologists, Dr. Jenkins and Dr. Falae, have the advice and options these women need.
+Katy, TX gynecologists, Dr. Jenkins, has the advice and options these women need.

 Modern birth control pills contain a low dose of estrogen combined with progestin for minimal risk of side effects.
 Some oral contraceptives give you the option of reducing the number of periods you have or even eliminating menstrual cycles.
 The downside is that you have to remember to take the pill daily.

 Does an on-the-go lifestyle leave you likely to forget to take the pill?
 You may want to consider:

 Schedule an appointment at Jenkins Obstetrics, Gynecology & Reproductive Medicine to learn more about the best contraceptive methods for you.
 The number in Katy is 855-346-8610

 We offer general care, gynecology, and obstetrics services that span all stages of a woman's life.
 Dr. Taryll L. Jenkins, MD received his undergraduate degree from Louisiana State University and Doctorate of Medicine from Meharry Medical College School of Medicine, TN.
 He completed his residency training at the University of Texas and Hermann Hospital, TX and is Board-certified from the American College of Obstetrics and Gynecology, with years of research experience.